intersystems-community/irisdemo-demo-htap/README.md

 * **On the Ingestion Workers**: start_ingestion_worker.sh - This script will start the ingestion worker which in turn will connect and register with the master.
 * **On the Query Workers**: start_query_worker.sh - This script will start the query worker which in turn will connect and register with the master.

-What about IRIS?
+What about InterSystems IRIS?
 You have two choices:
-* You can use the start_iris.sh script to start an IRIS server on a docker container for a quick test.
+* You can use the start_iris.sh script to start an InterSystems IRIS server on a docker container for a quick test.
-* You can provision your IRIS cluster by hand or using ICM.
+* You can provision your InterSystems IRIS cluster by hand or using ICM.
 Then you could do fancy things such as:
-  * Have both the ingestion and query workers pointing to the same IRIS box
+  * Have both the ingestion and query workers pointing to the same InterSystems IRIS box
-  * Configure IRIS with ECP and have the ingestion workers pointing to the database server while having the query workers pointing to the ECP servers
+  * Configure InterSystems IRIS with ECP and have the ingestion workers pointing to the database server while having the query workers pointing to the ECP servers
-  * Configure a sharded IRIS cluster
+  * Configure a sharded InterSystems IRIS cluster
   * etc.

-Just make sure you change your start_master.sh script to configure the environment variables with the correct IRIS end points, usernames and passwords.
+Just make sure you change your start_master.sh script to configure the environment variables with the correct InterSystems IRIS end points, usernames and passwords.

 ## 8 - Customizations